About the Center

 - Currently possess or have the ability with appropriate education and training support to secure a Federal NMLS number and then a New York State Department of Financial Services (DFS) MLO designation in a reasonable period of time;

 - Ability to interface directly with other mortgage professionals, including directors, senior management, loan officers, auditors, and examiners;

 - Demonstrated success in innovative project leadership, long-term and short-term project planning, management and implementation, problem solving, judgment and decision‐making;

 - Familiarity with issues related to foreclosure and the subprime/credit crisis;

 Essential Mental and Physical Functions:

-Noise level is consistent with levels usually present in an office environment.
+- Noise level in our existing office, once a return is possible, is consistent with levels usually present in an office environment.

 - Hazards present are consistent with those common to an office environment.